Meet the board

 Part of this role also involves managing the performance of medical staff to ensure they deliver efficient and effective services.

-Alan Sheppard - Director of workforce
+Alan Sheppard - Chief People Officer

 My role is to ensure that the Workforce directorate supports people to deliver high quality, safe patient care.
 I do this by leading the development of workforce strategies and processes that deliver the trust’s values and goals whilst engaging and valuing staff and patients through communication and feedback; continuous innovation, learning and improvement by using improvement models, developing new ways of education and training and developing an open and transparent culture.